SCENE 01 / MARINE WILDLIFE

 What's the best season for wildlife filming in Ireland?

-Basking sharks aggregate off the west coast May to July; puffins return to Skellig Michael April to August; grey seal pupping peaks in autumn (September to November); and red deer rutting in Killarney is spectacular in October.
+Basking sharks aggregate off the west coast May to July.
+Puffins return to Skellig Michael April to August.
+Grey seal pupping peaks in autumn (September to November).
+And red deer rutting in Killarney is spectacular in October.
 We advise on optimal windows for each species.

 Planning Wildlife Filming?